Quarry Rock engagement photos with Alex and Rob

-Hidden in North Vancouver is one of my favorite places.
-Deep Cove is quiet, calm, and has a backdrop that feels like something out of a movie.
-The way the light hits the water.
-The mountains in the distance.
-It just has this magic about it.
+Hidden in North Vancouver is one of my favourite places.
+Deep Cove is calm, quiet, and feels like something out of a movie.
+The light on the water, the mountains in the background—it just has this kind of magic to it.

-Alex and Rob chose Deep Cove for their engagement session because it’s not just beautiful.
-It’s meaningful.
-They love to explore together.
-They wanted this shoot to feel like an experience, not just a photo op.
-And that’s exactly what it turned into.
+Alex and Rob picked Deep Cove for their engagement session because it means something to them.
+They love exploring together and didn’t want their photos to feel like a typical photo shoot.
+They wanted it to feel like an adventure.
+And that’s exactly how it turned out.

 We Started Early